 Field-hunting tip

-Look in skarn deposits country — that is the host setting where sugakiite typically forms.
+Look in skarn deposits country, the host setting where sugakiite typically forms.
 If you start seeing chalcopyrite, pyrrhotite, cubanite in float, you are in the right ground.
 Field specimens usually show a granular, anhedral habit, so train your eye for that shape before scanning the outcrop.